PeppeL-G/bagawork/docs/code-files/src/routes/(other)/motivation/+page.md

 # Motivation
-> Programming is one of the most difficult branches of applied mathematics; the poorer mathematicians had better remain pure mathematicians.
+> *Programming is one of the most difficult branches of applied mathematics; the poorer mathematicians had better remain pure mathematicians.*
 >
-> -- <cite>Edsger Dijkstra</cite>, <a href="https://www.brainyquote.com/quotes/edsger_dijkstra_204342" target="_blank">source</a>
+> -- [Edsger Dijkstra](https://en.wikipedia.org/wiki/Edsger_W._Dijkstra) (famous professor in mathematics, and computer scientist), [source](https://www.brainyquote.com/quotes/edsger_dijkstra_204342)

 ## Short version
 Learning programming is hard.
 BagaWork tries to make it easier and more fun to learn programming, so we will get more and better programmers out there in the world.